SonarSource/sonar-java/sonar-java-plugin/src/main/resources/static/documentation.md

     Class 'XXXXXX' is not accessible through the ClassLoader.

-If you are not using Maven or Gradle for analysis, you must manually provide bytecode to the analysis.
+If you are **not** using Maven or Gradle for analysis, you must manually provide bytecode to the analysis.
-You can also analyze test code, and for that you need to provide tests binaires and test libraries properties.
+You can also analyze test code, and for that you need to provide tests binaries and test libraries properties.

 Key | Value
 ---|---|